TaureHorn/FoundryVTT_ChatConsole/README.md

 As a GM you can bypass these restrictions to show a console to players even if it is neither visible nor owned by players.
 In the consoles top header click the eye icon to show to players.
 From here you can choose to show it just to players who have ownership or to all players.
 Further, console windows rendered through macros can be shown to players regardless of its visibility or ownership.
 ### Macro support
 The `ConsoleApp` and `ConsoleData` classes are globally exposed and should be all you need if you want to integrate consoles into macros.
-Works wonderfully to show consoles to players in certain map spaces using [monks-active-tiles](https://github.com/ironmonk88/monks-active-tiles).
+Works wonderfully to show consoles to players in certain map spaces using foundrys [regions tools](https://foundryvtt.com/article/scene-regions/) or [monks-active-tiles](https://github.com/ironmonk88/monks-active-tiles).
 ### Message word/character limits
 You can configure a console to cut off messages after a certain amount of words/characters.
 You choose whether to cut off based on words or based on characters and you choose just how many.
 Further, you can choose a 'marker', a string of characters that get added to the end of a message that is cut off by the limit to alert you to the fact the message has been cut off.